 Course Code Course Title Pts P/C/R/RP/EQ

-CMDS 221 Linguistics and Language Acquisition 15 S1
+CMDS 221 Linguistics and Language Acquisition 15 S1 C: CMDS 231 or LING 207

-CMDS 222 Language Disorders in Children 15 S2
+CMDS 222 Language Disorders in Children 15 S2 P: CMDS 221

-CMDS 231 Acoustics and Phonetics 15 S1
+CMDS 231 Clinical Phonetics 15 S1

 CMDS 232 Articulation and Phonology 15 S2

 CMDS 242 Introduction to Audiology 15 S1

 CMDS 262 Neurosciences 15 S2

 CMDS 281 Observation and Clinical Practice 1 15 S1

 CMDS 282 Clinical Practice 2 15 S2

-- 1. Entry to the First Professional Examination is limited to 40 students, and selection is based on fluency in English and suitability for training as a Speech and Language Therapist.
-Candidates must submit an enrolment application and a separate application form to the Head of the Department of Communication Disorders by 1 November. - 2.
+Entry to the First Professional Examination is limited to 40 students, and selection is based on fluency in English and suitability for training as a Speech and Language Therapist.
+Candidates must submit an enrolment

+- application and a separate application form to the Head of the Department of Communication Disorders by 1 November. - 2.
 Students who have not completed the intermediate year at the University of Canterbury and are admitted to the first professional year are required to complete and pass CMDS 161 concurrently with the first professional year programme.